Land value tax: Nobel laureates

+Other economists

 Michael Hudson is a proponent for taxing rent, especially land rent. ".... politically, taxing economic rent has become the bête noire of neoliberal globalism.
 It is what property owners and rentiers fear most of all, as land, subsoil resources and natural monopolies far exceed industrial capital in magnitude.
 What appears in the statistics at first glance as 'profit' turns out upon examination to be Ricardian or 'economic' rent."